haberdashPI/vscode-master-key/notes.md

 at the end of this milestone I have my first public github repo available for this extension

-CURRENT TASK: fixing bug when switching between profiles

-TESTS:
-  - get some comprehensive tests to verify that switching between different types of bindings sets properly updates the configuration of modes, definitions and bindings
-  - test that removing bindings clears these various configuration settings
-  - as part of this we should check that palette output looks right

-BUG: the palette sometimes clears itself (because resolve is called when the command to show the palette is displayed)

-BUG??: the hash value for bindings are suspiciously low numbers

 REFACTOR:
   - all of the code related to syncing keybinding config files with master keys should be pulled out into its own file